 - Personality Disorders

 In addition to her training and experience in the classical techniques and theories of mental health and human development, Jodi utilizes Eye Movement Desensitization and Reprocessing (EMDR), an information-processing therapy that can quickly facilitate the resolution of traumatic emotional experiences.
-Jodi also helps patients achieve more effective self-management and coping skills through relaxation techniques and visualization exercises, such as Meditation, Guided Imagery, Progressive Muscle Relaxation and Autogenics.
+Jodi also helps patients achieve more effective self-management and coping skills through biofeedback and relaxation techniques such as Heart Rate Variability, Meditation, Guided Imagery and Visualization Techniques, Progressive Muscle Relaxation and Autogenic biofeedback.

 After receiving her Master’s Degree in Social Work from The Catholic University of America, Jodi did her postgraduate work at the prestigious Washington School of Psychiatry’s Advanced Psychodynamic Psychotherapy Training Program.
 Jodi studied psychology as an undergraduate and then earned a Juris Doctorate degree in law before she returned to psychotherapeutic training.